xYujiax/dsc90-wi22-hw06/README.md

 ### Question 3

-This is an interactive chloropleth map of each department's population in France in 2013.
+This is an interactive chloropleth map of each departments' population in France in 2013.
 <iframe src='france-fig.html' width=800 height=600 frameBorder=0></iframe>